-is expected to increase by more than 125% in the next sixteen years.
+For over twenty years, the health care industry has led employment growth statewide.
+This trend is expected to continue as the number of Alaskans age 65 and older is expected to increase by more than 125% in the next fifteen years.
 This demographic shift will likely equate to continued health industry growth.
-Even in Alaska's smallest rural communities where jobs are often scarce, health care offers year-round employment opportunities.
+Even in Alaska's smallest rural communities where jobs are often scarce, health care offers good year-round employment opportunities.